 Opening hours are from 6am – 5pm, tickets cost £150EGP (£6.50), and photography is free.
 Tripods are allowed but tickets are £20EGP (£1).

 Temple of Hatshepsut

 Hatshepsut was known as the ‘Woman who was the King’.
-She was the longest reigning female Pharaoh in Egypt and she was an all around badass.
+She was the longest-reigning female pharaoh in Egypt and she was an all-around badass.
 She reigned for 20 years (seriously unheard of for a woman) and mainly wore a man’s crown and clothing.
-In her statues she also chose to be depicted as a man (I think that’s because she wanted to be viewed as an equal with other Pharaohs).
+In her statues, she also chose to be depicted as a man (I think that’s because she wanted to be viewed as an equal to other Pharaohs).

 The price of entry is £100EGP (£4), photography is free but tripods cost £20EGP (£1).

 I took a taxi to the Temple of Hatshepsut and on the way home, we were able to visit the next thing on my list…

 These are two massive stone statues that are the only remaining pieces of what was, the Temple of King Amenhotep III.
 All you need is a quick stop, have a walk around the massive statues, and take a couple of photos.
 They’re really worth stopping at.